muhdaldiansyah/reality-knowledge-framework/part-1-foundations/chapter-01-basic-thinking/008-falsification-principle.md

 ---

-## Digital Age: A/B Testing as Falsification
+## Era Digital: A/B Testing as Falsification

 ### Web Optimization